COMPLAINTS POLICY

 Should I complain to my advisor’s regulator?

-You must first use the firm’s complaints process.
-Should you still feel dissatisfied having exhausted the above process, then you may be able to complaint to the advisor’s regulator if:
+Having followed the above complaints process, should you still feel dissatisfied having exhausted the above method, then you may be able to complain to the advisor’s regulator if:

 Regulators deal with matters such as: